jarpraca/open-cx-bitx/README.md

 ### Domain model

+<img alt="Domain Model" src="./images/DomainModel.png" width="600">

-In a conference, an atendee is associated with its ticket and a place (that can be a room, a hallway, WC or any other zone of where the conference is taking place).
+In a conference, an **atendee** is associated with its **ticket** and a **place** (that can be a room, a hallway, WC or any other zone of where the conference is taking place).
 However, in the specific case of our project, it is only of concern when an atendee is in the entrance of FEUP, where the check-in would be done automatically because the app would detect its unique beacon.

-<img alt="Domain Model" src="./images/DomainModel.png" width="600">

 ---

 ## Architecture and Design

-The architecture of a software system encompasses the set of key decisions about its overall organization.

-A well written architecture document is brief but reduces the amount of time it takes new programmers to a project to understand the code to feel able to make modifications and enhancements.

-To document the architecture requires describing the decomposition of the system in their parts (high-level components) and the key behaviors and collaborations between them.

-In this section you should start by briefly describing the overall components of the project and their interrelations.
-You should also describe how you solved typical problems you may have encountered, pointing to well-known architectural and design patterns, if applicable.
+While developing this project, we always aimed to create an organized, understandable, optimized and overall well built product.
+To help achieve that, we applied some architecture and design techniques described below.

 ### Logical architecture
 <img alt="Logical Architecture" src="./images/LogicalArchitecture.png" width="800">